-We propose a fan-out decrement mechanism for IP Multicast service, which supports the following three elements/behaviors:
+We propose a fan-out decrement mechanism for IP Multicast service, which supports the following three elements/behaviors: 1.
+A fan-out field in the IP Multicast packet header;

-- 1. A fan-out field in a multicast packet. - 2.
-When a multicast packet traverses a router, corresponding to a fan-out point where the packet is replicated and forked out, the router decrements the fan-out field by one. - 3.
-Multicast routers at fan-out points discard incoming packets whose fan-out fields have reached 0.
+2. When a multicast packet traverses a router, corresponding to a fan-out point along the path from the source to the destination, the router decrements the fan-out field by one.

+3. Multicast routers at fan-out point discard incoming packets whose fan-out fields have reached 0.